 The Police NewsLaredo, Texas

-U.S. District Court Judge Marina Garcia Marmolejo will impose sentencing Feb.
-24, 2020.
-At that time, Verastegui faces a minimum of 10 years and up to life imprisonment as well as a possible $10 million maximum fine.
-She has been in custody since her arrest where she will remain pending that hearing.
+U.S. District Judge Marina Garcia-Marmolejo will impose sentencing March 18, 2020.
+At that time, Garza Gutierrez faces up to life in federal prison and a possible $10 million maximum fine.

-Immigration and Customs Enforcement’s Homeland Security Investigations conducted the investigation with assistance from Customs and Border Protection.
-Assistant U.S. Attorney Anthony J. Evans is prosecuting the cases.
+Immigration and Customs Enforcement’s Homeland Security Investigations conducted the investigation with the assistance of Customs and Border Protection.
+Assistant U.S. Attorney Paul A. Harrison is prosecuting the case.